Using the code for the training¶

 You realize that something or wrong in chapter 1

-You then can update your chapter-docs to point to the corresponding commit ids: chapter one: git checkout 121431243 chapter two: git checkout 498102980
+Then you need to update your chapter-docs to point to the corresponding commit ids:

 Additionally you can

-set tags on the respective commits and move the tags.
-This way the docs do not need to change
+set tags on the respective commits and move these tags.
+This way the docs do not need to be changed when the code changes.

 squash the commits between the chapters to every chapter is one commit.